nplan-io/ml_paper_club/README.md

 The wide and deep model implementation that Carlos presented can be found here https://github.com/caledezma/wide_deep_model.
 Why not download it, play with it, and let us know your findings at paper club?

-The demo for Platt scaling in calibration can be found here https://github.com/caledezma/calibration_scaling_demo
+The demo for Platt scaling in calibration can be found here https://github.com/caledezma/calibration_scaling_demo.
+Feel free to contribute to it, we might make a push to TensorFlow with a Platt Scaling layer!

 ## YouTube channel ##